anchit-chandran/how-to-compsci-msc/README.md

 - **Theoretical Focus**: The module is theory-heavy.
 While not directly useful for interviews, analysing and explaining worst-case time and space complexities (Big O notation) is important for technical interviews.

 **2024**
-- Repeat of the above from 2023.
+- The above advice from 2023 still applies.
-- Neetcode's algorithm course will help and similarly easing yourself back into mathematical principles is imperative to do beforehand for the second part of the course.
+- NeetCode's algorithm course is highly recommended.
+Additionally, brushing up on mathematical principles beforehand is essential for the second half of the course.

 ### COMP0178 - Database Fundamentals
 **2023**